-8.1 While bids are generated and endorsed locally they will still have to be assessed by a panel of SELEP representatives and score acceptably.
+8.x While bids are generated by the ESBs they will still have to be assessed by a panel of LEP representatives and score acceptably.
 The panel will consist of one representative of each ESB.
-It is likely that these representatives will be from business.
-This will be supported by a member of staff from the Skills Funding Agency (subject to availability) and the SELEP Skills Lead.
+It is likely that these representatives will be business representatives.
+This will be supported by a member of staff from the Skills Funding Agency (Subject to availability) and the LEP Skills Lead.
 Only the ESB reps will have rights to score.